-Festivals, fiestas, historic treasures and a world of scenic pleasures awaits those willing to take the time to discover this hidden California gem.
+Festivals, fiestas, historic treasures and a world of scenic pleasures await those willing to take the time to discover this hidden California gem.
 A good place to begin your trip is with a drive along Carpinteria Avenue, the oldest street in town, and one of the only two main drags through the city.

-At least half of all the hotels in town are on Carpinteria Avenue, as are the city services, and the Chamber of Commerce where you can pick a visitor’s guide to navigating the area.
+At least half of all the hotels in town are on Carpinteria Avenue, as are the city services, and the Chamber of Commerce where you can pick a visitor’s guide to navigate the area.

-There are also a dozen antique stores, small boutique and restaurants that line the main street of Carpinteria.
-Shoppers can sample fresh local fruit, vegetables and flowers and chat with local growers at the weekly Carpinteria Farmers Market.
+There are also a dozen antique stores, small boutique, and restaurants that line the main street of Carpinteria.
+Shoppers can sample fresh local fruit, vegetables, and flowers and chat with local growers at the weekly Carpinteria Farmers Market.

 Once a year, the town’s normally peaceful streets transform for the Annual California Avocado Festival, an October spectacle devoted to good eating and family fun.

 But Carpinteria has so much more to offer, and for those in search of quieter pleasures, there are plenty of pristine beaches for relaxation, tranquil mountain roads for biking, and historical and cultural attractions for all ages.

 One place that provides a fascinating glimpse into the Valley’s past is the Carpinteria Valley Museum of History.
 Exhibiting three cultural periods: the Chumash Indians, Mexican Rancho and American Pioneers – Chumash artifacts, Mexican cattle rancho, Victorian home, and agriculture artifacts are all on display.